sidsingh04/Amazon_Price_Tracker/README.md

 Procedure to use::<br /> The landing page of the site contains all the relevant procedure to use the app effectively and in correct manner<br /><br /><br />

 Important Points::<br />
+1.Before running the app.Please be sure to activate the virtual environment by using the commands given in activate.txt.
+<br /><br />
 1.When the first time the program is loaded on the computer then you need to migrate the sqlite database in order to set-it-up.<br /><br />
 2.The app will allow the user to track the price of that product only ones a day.<br /><br />
 3.This app will show only 7 slots of price history per product.If the all the 7 slots are full and you add a new tracker then it would rewrite on the oldest tracker present in the history.<br /><br />
 4.If the app shows the error that no data is fetched from the url,then delete that product and add a new product with correct url.The system wouldnot automatically remove the trash trackers.<br /><br />